 Read More

-At some point in your nursing career you may be asked to act as an expert witness in a legal proceeding.
-In this issue of infoLAW, common queries about being an expert witness and suggestions about how to prepare for this role are reviewed.
+At some point in your nursing career, you may be asked to act as an expert witness in a legal proceeding.
+This can provide a unique opportunity to interact with the legal system.
+In this infoLAW, we unpack what it means to be a nurse expert witness.
 What is an expert witness?
-An expert witness is someone who,…
+An expert witness…

 Read More

 A nurse may become involved in various legal proceedings.
-This infoLAW will focus on four legal proceedings : professional discipline, criminal actions, grievances/arbitration and civil actions.
+This infoLAW will focus on four legal proceedings: professional discipline, criminal actions, grievances/arbitration and civil actions.
 Whenever a nurse is involved in a legal action, they should reach out to CNPS to determine whether assistance is available to them and to discuss next steps.
-Nurses…
+Nurses should…

 Read More